-Before we will consider fields of the rw\semaphore structure, we may notice, that declaration of the rw\semaphore structure depends on the CONFIG\RWSEM\GENERIC\SPINLOCK kernel configuration option.
-This option is disabled for the x86\64 architecture by default.
+Before we will consider fields of the rw_semaphore structure, we may notice, that declaration of the rw_semaphore structure depends on the CONFIG_RWSEM_GENERIC_SPINLOCK kernel configuration option.
+This option is disabled for the x86_64 architecture by default.
 We can be sure in this by looking at the corresponding kernel configuration file.
 In our case, this configuration file is - arch/x86/um/Kconfig:

 '''

+config RWSEM_XCHGADD_ALGORITHM

-config RWSEM_XCHGADD_ALGORITHM def_bool 64BIT
+def_bool 64BIT

-'''

-'''

 config RWSEM_GENERIC_SPINLOCK

 def_bool !RWSEM_XCHGADD_ALGORITHM

 '''

-So, as this book describes only x86\64 architecture related stuff, we will skip the case when the CONFIG\RWSEM\GENERIC\SPINLOCK kernel configuration is enabled and consider definition of the rw\semaphore structure only from the include/linux/rwsem.h header file.
+So, as this book describes only x86_64 architecture related stuff, we will skip the case when the CONFIG_RWSEM_GENERIC_SPINLOCK kernel configuration is enabled and consider definition of the rw_semaphore structure only from the include/linux/rwsem.h header file.

-If we will take a look at the definition of the rw\semaphore structure, we will notice that first three fields are the same that in the semaphore structure.
-It contains count field which represents amount of available resources, the wait\list field which represents doubly linked list of processes which are waiting to acquire a lock and wait\lock spinlock for protection of this list.
-Notice that rw\semaphore.count field is long type unlike the same field in the semaphore structure.
+If we will take a look at the definition of the rw_semaphore structure, we will notice that first three fields are the same that in the semaphore structure.
+It contains count field which represents amount of available resources, the wait_list field which represents doubly linked list of processes which are waiting to acquire a lock and wait_lock spinlock for protection of this list.
+Notice that rw_semaphore.count field is long type unlike the same field in the semaphore structure.

-The count field of a rw\semaphore structure may have following values:
+The count field of a rw_semaphore structure may have following values:

-- 0x00000000000X X readers are active or attempting to acquire a lock and no writer waiting; - Oxfffffff0000000X may represent different cases.
+- 0x00000000000000 reader/writer semaphore is in unlocked state and no one is waiting for a lock; - 0x000000000000X X readers are active or attempting to acquire a lock and no writer waiting; - Oxffffffff0000000X may represent different cases.
 The first is X readers are active or attempting to acquire a lock with waiters for the lock.
 The second is one writer attempting a lock, no waiters for the lock.
-And the last one writer is active and no waiters for the lock; - 0xfffffff00000001 may represented two different cases.
+And the last one writer is active and no waiters for the lock; - 0xffffffff00000001 may represented two different cases.
 The first is one reader is active or attempting to acquire a lock and exist waiters for the lock.
-The second case is one writer is active or attempting to acquire a lock and no waiters for the lock; - 0xfffffff000000000 represents situation when there are readers or writers are queued, but no one is active or is in the process of acquire of a lock;
+The second case is one writer is active or attempting to acquire a lock and no waiters for the lock; - 0xfffffff00000000 represents situation when there are readers or writers are queued, but no one is active or is in the process of acquire of a lock;

-• 0xffffffe00000001 - a writer is active or attempting to acquire a lock and waiters are in queue.
+• 0xfffffffe00000001 - a writer is active or attempting to acquire a lock and waiters are in queue.

 So, besides the count field, all of these fields are similar to fields of the semaphore structure.
-Last three fields depend on the two configuration options of the Linux kernel: the CONFIG\RWSEM\SPIN\ON\OWNER and CONFIG\DEBUG\LOCK\ALLOC.
+Last three fields depend on the two configuration options of the Linux kernel: the CONFIG_RWSEM_SPIN_ON_OWNER and CONFIG_DEBUG_LOCK_ALLOC.
 The first two fields may be familiar us by declaration of the mutex structure from the previous part.
 The first osq field represents MCS lock spinner for optimistic spinning and the second represents process which is current owner of a lock.

-The last field of the rw\semaphore structure is - dep\map - debugging related, and as I already wrote in previous parts, we will skip debugging related stuff in this chapter.
+The last field of the rw_semaphore structure is - dep_map - debugging related, and as I already wrote in previous parts, we will skip debugging related stuff in this chapter.